Panasonic GH5s vs Pentax K-1

 Body comparison: Panasonic GH5s vs Pentax K-1

 The physical size and weight of the Panasonic GH5s and the Pentax K-1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5s – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (11 percent) than the Panasonic GH5s.
 Moreover, the K-1 is substantially heavier (53 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.